Northern Idaho Ground Squirrel

 The Southern Idaho ground squirrel (Urocitellus endemicus) can be found in the Weiser River Basin and is native to four counties in southwest Idaho: Adams, Gem, Payette, and Washington County.
 The subspecies has been at a peak in their population cycle for several years and is well distributed throughout its’ range.
 The Southern Idaho ground squirrel was removed from the ESA candidate species list in October 2015.

 The U.S. Fish and Wildlife Service (FWS) determined that the Southern Idaho ground squirrel was a candidate species in 2001.
 As the majority of squirrel sites reside on private lands, a Candidate Conservation Agreement with Assurances (CCAA) was developed with landowners to conserve the species without the need for listing.
 For more information read the Southern Idaho Ground Squirrel CCAA.

-The southern Idaho ground squirrel is a federal “candidate” species, and has not been listed under the ESA.
-This subspecies also has a limited range, in the Weiser River Basin.
-Current information indicates that the species has been declining throughout its range since 1985.
-As the majority of squirrel sites reside on private lands, a Candidate Conservation Agreement with Assurances (CCAA) has been developed with landowners to conserve the species without the need for listing.
 Landowners who participate in the CCAA agree to implement conservation practices on their lands to remove or reduce threats to the squirrels.
-In return, the USFWS assures the landowners that no additional regulatory restrictions will be placed on their land management practices in the future should the species be listed under the ESA.
-This CCAA can be downloaded below.
+In return, the FWS assures the landowners that no additional regulatory restrictions will be placed on their land management practices in the future should the species be listed under the ESA.
+Efforts are underway to develop other CCAAs in the area, as well as habitat conservation plans for other species.